kepingbi/ARedSumSentRank/README.md

   ```
   python run_para.py
   ```
 The hypter-parameters have been set in the script.
 You need to set the `DATA_ROOT_DIR`, `DATA_PATH`, `MODEL_DIR` and `RESULT_DIR` to a valid place.
 The hyper-parameters and the settings in `run_para.py` are the settings corresponding to the paper.
+The results from re-running models may be a little different from what are reported in the paper.
+Models and predicted summaries correponding to the reported numbers in the paper can be provided upon request.
 The models are fine-tuned for `train_steps` and `max_epoch` whichever is reached first.
 Overall, 50000 steps are used as the stop condition in our models.

 By default, during training, after each `-save_checkpoint_steps` the model will be validated on the validation set and at last only models with the top 3 performances (in terms of either loss or ROUGE scores indicated by `-valid_by_rouge`) will be saved and tested with the test data.
 Precision and ROUGE scores will be reported by default.
 Whether to calculate precision and ROUGE can be controlled with `-report_precision` and `-report_rouge` respectively.